Attending hospital for planned operations or procedures

 Despite this, many aspects of the care our teams provide hasn’t changed – and our focus remains on providing outstanding care, every time for people using our services.

 We have produced a dedicated patient information leaflet for patients undergoing planned operations or procedures at this time.

 Key information (also set out in the patient information leaflet above)

 Before coming to hospital for your operation or procedure, you will need to self-isolate for 14 days, or for a shorter period following a Covid-19 swab test.

 Our staff will be in touch with all patients prior to your surgery, and will advise you how long you need to self-isolate for.

-You will need to wear a face covering when visiting our hospitals.
+Patients and visitors will also need to wear a face covering or mask when visiting our hospitals.
 Please click here to find out more about this, as well as the exemptions that apply.

 Leaving hospital after your surgery

 A friend, carer or family member can collect you from the entrance of the hospital when you are leaving hospital.
 If you need help to get to the entrance to meet them, one of our porters or nursing staff will help you.

 If you need hospital transport to get home, your clinical team will help you arrange this.